chaos-mesh/chaosd/README.md

 > **Note:**
 >
-> This command will shutdown the host, make sure you know what the command means before you execute it.
+> This command will shut down the host.
+Be cautious when you execute it.

 #### Recover attack

-Recover a attack:
+Recovers an attack

+Sample usage:

 ```bash
 $ chaosd recover 2c865e6f-299f-4adf-ab37-94dc4fb8fea6